marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

+<img width="1248" height="666" alt="Gemini_Generated_Image_ztqhztqhztqhztqh - Copia" src="https://github.com/user-attachments/assets/29e7ae8a-1f27-4abb-8859-fa664afe82c3" />

 # Non-Fungible Tokens (NFTs) and the Creative Economy: Redefining Digital Ownership, Authenticity, and Monetization

-<img width="1248" height="666" alt="Gemini_Generated_Image_ztqhztqhztqhztqh - Copia" src="https://github.com/user-attachments/assets/29e7ae8a-1f27-4abb-8859-fa664afe82c3" />

----

-## Abstract

-Non-Fungible Tokens (NFTs) have emerged as a transformative technology within the creative economy, fundamentally altering how digital assets are created, owned, authenticated, and monetized.
+Abstract — Non-Fungible Tokens (NFTs) have emerged as a transformative technology within the creative economy, fundamentally altering how digital assets are created, owned, authenticated, and monetized.
 Built on blockchain infrastructure, NFTs provide verifiable proof of ownership and scarcity for digital works, challenging traditional paradigms of intellectual property and value attribution.
 This systematic review examines the intersection of NFTs with creative industries, analyzing their impact on artists, musicians, game developers, and content creators.
 The study synthesizes current literature from peer-reviewed sources, technical documentation, and empirical case studies to evaluate how NFTs redefine digital ownership models, establish authenticity mechanisms, and create novel revenue streams.
 Key findings reveal that while NFTs enable direct creator-consumer relationships and programmable royalty structures, significant challenges persist including technological barriers, environmental concerns, market volatility, regulatory uncertainty, and accessibility issues.
 The research demonstrates that NFTs have created unprecedented opportunities for digital creators while simultaneously raising critical questions about sustainability, equity, and long-term viability.
 This article contributes to academic discourse by providing a comprehensive analysis of NFT applications across creative sectors, identifying implementation challenges, and proposing directions for future research.
 The findings are relevant for researchers, policymakers, creative professionals, and technology developers seeking to understand and shape the evolving landscape of digital creativity and ownership.

-**Keywords:** Non-Fungible Tokens.
+Index Terms — Non-Fungible Tokens.
 Digital Ownership.
 Creative Economy.
 Blockchain Technology.
 Digital Authenticity.

----

-## Introduction
+## I. Introduction

 The digital revolution has fundamentally transformed how creative content is produced, distributed, and consumed, yet the challenge of establishing verifiable ownership and scarcity in digital environments has persisted for decades (Valeonti et al., 2021).
 Traditional digital assets can be infinitely replicated without degradation, creating a paradox where abundance undermines value attribution and creator compensation.
 The emergence of blockchain technology in 2009 introduced decentralized ledger systems that enable immutable record-keeping, setting the foundation for novel approaches to digital asset management (Ante, 2021).